cohstats/coh3-data/README.md

 3. Click on the attrib field, right click, extract
 ![image](https://user-images.githubusercontent.com/8086995/226179199-855c6ea5-5336-4df9-941c-3dc4f4dc0ad0.png)

+4. Delete content of folder `xml` in this repo,
-4. Extract it into folder `xml` of this repository.
+5. Extract it into folder `xml` of this repository.
 Should look like this:
 ![image](https://user-images.githubusercontent.com/8086995/226179287-a61f956c-ff99-456f-a679-faf1251ae18a.png)

 The **locstrings** must be exported as well, but requires the following steps: